Aspose/releases.aspose.com/content/en/cells/net/release-notes/2025/aspose-cells-for-net-25-9-release-notes.md

 ### **Adds OoxmlSaveOptions.AsFlatOpc,PptxSaveOptions.AsFlatOpc and DocxSaveOptions.AsFlatOpc properties.**

-Indicates whether saving as Flat Opc file.
+Indicates whether to save as Flat Opc file.

 ### **Obsoleted WorkbookDesigner.ContainsVariables property and add WorkbookDesigner.VariablesWorksheetName property.**

 Use WorkbookDesigner.VariablesWorksheetName property to set which worksheet contains Variables.

-### **Adds SaveElementType enum and DocxSaveOptions.SaveElementType.**
+### **Adds SaveElementType enum and DocxSaveOptions.SaveElementType property.**

 Represents what should be saved to docx file.

 ### **Adds DocxSaveOptions.EmbedXlsxAsChartDataSource and PptxSaveOptions.EmbedXlsxAsChartDataSource property.**

-Indicates whether embedding an xlsx file as data source of the chart.
+Indicates whether to embed an xlsx file as data source of the chart.

 ### **Adds PptxSaveOptions.SaveAsEditableShapes property.**

-Indicates whether saving editable shapes or images to pptx.
+Indicates whether to save editable shapes or images to pptx.

 ### **Adds HtmlEmbeddedFontType enum and HtmlSaveOptions.EmbeddedFontType property.**